Doctor of Medicine / Doctor of Philosophy

 |Year 1||Year 2|

 At the end of the second year curriculum in the School of Medicine, students in this program defer continuation in the medical school curriculum and devote full-time enrollment toward completion of requirements for the Ph.D. degree.
-A "typical student" will require three years to complete these requirements depending on the nature of the research problem.
+Approximately three years is necessary to complete these requirements depending on the nature of the research problem.